 Before we entered the troubleshooting rabbit hole, we talked about how spikes in traffic can cause 503 errors.
 If you want to avoid running into this issue in the future, there are two things you can do to be proactive.

 The more powerful your hosting plan is, the fewer issues it should have handling large amounts of visitors.
 Our free plans are great for small to medium sites, for example, but if your site needs a bit more kick, that’ll become apparent quickly.

 Once your website outgrows your current hosting plan, you’ll notice that it starts to feel slow all the time.
-That’s a great indicator you’re ready for an upgrade, and we suggest starting with Hostinger’s WordPress plans.
-They offer lots of useful features, and can handle any type of website you throw at them.
+That’s a great indicator you’re ready for an upgrade, and we suggest starting with Hostinger’s WordPress hosting plans.
+They offer lots of useful features and can handle any type of website you throw at them.

 2. Use a Content Delivery Network (CDN)

 CDNs are groups of servers that take your site, make copies of its pages, and serve them whenever necessary.
 Think about them as an intermediary between you and your visitors.
 The great thing about CDNs is that they lessen the load on your servers.
 Plus, since they’re spread all over the world, they’re often faster than yours.
 Best of all, they can protect your site in case you’re facing a DDoS attack or a traffic spike.

 As you may imagine, most CDNs are premium services.
 However, Cloudflare offers a free plan that supports a handful of pages and gives you a number of other benefits: